Bunsly/JobSpy/README.md

 ### **LinkedIn**

-LinkedIn searches globally & uses only the `location` parameter
+LinkedIn searches globally & uses only the `location` parameter.

 ### **ZipRecruiter**

-ZipRecruiter searches for jobs in US/Canada & uses only the `location` parameter
+ZipRecruiter searches for jobs in **US/Canada** & uses only the `location` parameter.

 ### **Indeed**
-For Indeed, the `country_indeed` parameter is required.
-Additionally, use the `location` parameter and include the city or state if necessary.
+Indeed supporst most countries, but the `country_indeed` parameter is required.
+Additionally, use the `location` parameter to narrow down the location, e.g. city & state if necessary.

 You can specify the following countries when searching on Indeed (use the exact name):